How to Use Trigger Events for More and Better Leads

 - What were the challenges they were facing?

 As you answer these questions, note which trigger events were unknown until you had a deeper conversation.
 Also, note the trigger events that you could see before you spoke to them.

-Step 2: Create automated system capture key trigger events as they happen
+Step 2: Create an automated system capture key trigger events

 You can research new business opportunities based on trigger events, for little to no cost, by leveraging press releases, websites, and newswires.
 What keywords would you use to locate these trigger events on the web?

 To begin collecting trigger events, I’d you can start by using the following tools:

 - Owler is the free competitive intelligence platform you can use to uncover competitive insights, news, and alerts.
 They just crossed 500,000 active users.

 - Google Alerts is a free tool track company name and any keywords you choose.

 - LinkedIn can get updates for individual, company profiles announcements, news, job postings, status updates

 - Twitter for @company @product @people mentions.
 You can also use #hashtag based search for triggers and company names.